dgroomes/mongodb-playground/incremental/README.md

   and write the merge in JavaScript code.
 Of course this is not idiomatic, if there is a normal Mongo query then that would be better, but it's getting awkward because I'm looking into "$let" and other conditionals so it's like writing function body in JSON, reminds me of if/else in JSP or XML elements.
 I will do this work in a new branch "incorporate-alternative".
+  UPDATE: I figured out the right operators to use in an aggregation pipeline to upsert sub-documents that are stored in an array in a "$merge" stage!
+I will apply that to the refresh state function.
+* ("Speed up") Spread actual incrementalism into the "refreshAvgPopByStateInc" step.
 * DONE Turn the "bare averages" script into a normal materialized view refresh script, or a so-called "non-incremental" approach for refreshing a materialized view.
 In other words, actually commit the query results into a collection; thus it is a materialized view.
 This will slow down the execution time of the non-incremental approach significantly and make